qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 * Now zoom to your sample plots, so that you can see only about four or five lines of plots.

-The current styling of the sample plots is not the best, but how does it look in the map composer?:
+The current styling of the sample plots is not the best, but how does it look in the print layout?:

 .. image:: img/plots_zoom1-2.png
    :align: center

 While during the last exercises, the white buffer was OK on top of the aerial image, now that the background image is mostly white you barely can see the labels.
-You can also check how it looks like on the composer:
+You can also check how it looks like on the layout:

-* Go to the :guilabel:`Print Composer` window.
+* Go to the :guilabel:`Print Layout` window.
-* Use the |select| button to select the map element in the composer.
+* Use the |select| button to select the map element in the layout.
 * Go to the :guilabel:`Item properties` tab.
 * Under :guilabel:`Extents` click on :guilabel:`Set to map canvas extent`.
 * If you need to refresh the element, under :guilabel:`Main properties` click on the :guilabel:`Update preview`.